AdobeDocs/release-notes.en/current.md

 Updates include:

-* Livestream TNT Fields with algorithms
-* Updated navigation to Customer Attributes UI
+* Analyze AI traffic with a new Referrer Type dimension item
+* Projects downloaded as PDFs are downloaded to your workstation
+* Deleted projects are immediately unavailable by URL and are deleted from scheduled deliveries
-* Streaming Media: Support schedule data
+* Streaming Media: Updated XDM fields for collecting Streaming Media data into Adobe Experience Platform

 See [[!DNL Analytics] release notes](https://experienceleague.adobe.com/en/docs/analytics/release-notes/latest) for details.